ferranabello/Viperit/README.md

 ```

 ### 4. Follow the Viper flow
-Everything is ready for you to make things the Viper way!
+Everything is ready for you to make great things the Viper way!
 Clone the repo and run the 'Example' target to see it in action!
 Or jus try it with Cocoapods:
 ```ruby
 pod try Viperit